-What are more eco friendly alternatives to cling film?
+What are more eco friendly cling film alternatives?

 Try these 5 reusable alternatives to cling film

 Many people will have cling film / wrap in their kitchens.
 It’s most commonly used to wrap packed lunches and cover leftover food.
-Cling film usually gets thrown in the rubbish bin, so it is not an environmentally friendly product.
+Cling film usually ends up in the rubbish bin, so it is not an environmentally friendly product.

 What is cling film/wrap?

 Cling film is a single use plastic.
-In many places around the world, it cannot be recycled so ends up in landfill.
-Here in New Zealand, it can be recycled through the Soft Plastics Recycling Scheme, but they note in their list of products that they collect: Cling film which is clean – and please make sure it is LDPE (resin 4).
+In many places around the world, it is not recycled so ends up in landfill.
+Here in New Zealand we can recycle it through the Soft Plastics Recycling Scheme, but they note in their list of products that they collect: Cling film which is clean – and please make sure it is LDPE (resin 4).

 As with other types of plastic, it is harmful to the environment.
 It will break down over time, but the particles will only get smaller and not decompose completely.
-Smaller particles are more likely to be eaten by animals, particularly fish, and could then move up the food chain.
+Animals, particularly fish, eat these smaller particles, which then could move up the food chain.